Experienced Delaware Municipal Court Attorneys

 Criminal Trespass – This type of charge might apply if you are accused of being on someone’s property without permission – whether you enter the property or remain after being asked to leave.

-At the Joslyn Law Firm, we have experience representing clients who have faced all types or even multiple charges at the same time.
+At the Joslyn Criminal Defense Law Firm, we have experience representing clients who have faced all types or even multiple charges at the same time.
 Whether it is a felony charge or a traffic infraction, we are here to help you receive the best outcome possible under the circumstances.
 We take each case seriously, keeping in mind how it can impact your life both now and in the future.

 Potential Penalties for Criminal Charges in Delaware Municipal Court